Courses

 Figuratively Distorted: Creating Characters for Cartoon, Caricature, and Animation

 In this introductory class we will explore the human figure and its mannerisms through learning to draw using methods that invent expressive characters.
 We will learn foundational drawing principles depicting the figure from observation, studying its anatomy and how that manifests human expression.
 We will see, learn, and use the principles of drawing found in images of humans in the Lascaux Caves and Mayan Reliefs; to expressionists like Egon Schiele; and cartoons from Walt Disney to South Park.
 Students will develop their own individual cartoon characters and storyboard an archetypical narrative forming a collaborative class animation screened publicly in Twilight.
 No prior drawing experience is expected.
 It is a 100 level beginning level class open to and designed for students with no visual artmaking experience.
-This course will count as a prerequisite towards 300-level courses in The Program In Studio Art.
+This course will count as a prerequisite towards 300-level courses in the Studio Art Department.
 6 hrs lct.

 Terms Taught